trustcrypto/documentation-theme-jekyll/pages/mydoc/app.md

 ### Install OnlyKey Chrome App {#app-chrome}

-{% include callout.html content="**Step 1.** Open the Chrome (or Chromium) Web Browser.
+{% include callout.html content="**Step 1.** Open the Chrome (or Brave/Chromium) Web Browser.
 If you do not have the chrome web browser installed you can install this by following the instructions here: [https://www.google.com/chrome/browser/desktop/](https://www.google.com/chrome/browser/desktop/))" type="default" %}

 {% include callout.html content="**Step 2.** Click [here](https://chrome.google.com/webstore/detail/onlykey-configuration/adafilbceehejjehoccladhbkgbjmica) to browse to the OnlyKey Configuration Web app on the Chrome Web Store and select 'Add to Chrome'" type="default" %}